 Call for MMF-Sponsored Events

-The Money Macro and Finance Society (MMF) has for several years run two concurrent competitions for financial support for conferences or workshop, and we are doing so again for events in calendar year 2021.
-These may be face-to-face or online, or a blended event.
+The Money Macro and Finance Society (MMF) has for several years run two concurrent competitions for financial support for conferences or workshops, and we are doing so again for events in calendar year 2022.
+These may be face-to-face, fully online, or blended events.

 The proposals for both calls will be judged against the same quality standards.
 The submission deadline is Friday 24 September 2021.
 Decisions will be made in November.

 Applicants should provide a two or three -page outline (proposed programme of speakers, location, co-funding secured and budget).
 Submissions should be made to the firstname.lastname@example.org.